vita-epfl/pose-action-recognition/README.md

 python -m pip install openpifpaf openpifpaf_posetrack
 ```

 For [TITAN](https://usa.honda-ri.com/titan#Videos), download the dataset to `poseact/data/TITAN` and then run the following commands.
-Those commented with `(better run on a cluster)` requires more computational resources, so it's better to run them on a cluster using `sbatch` for shell scripts or `sbatch python_wrapper.sh` for python scripts.
+Those commented with `(better run on a cluster)` require more computational resources, so it's better to run them on a cluster using `sbatch` for shell scripts or `sbatch python_wrapper.sh` for python scripts.

 ```bash
 cd poseact